Authors and scholars Harry Harrison and Brian W. Aldiss established the John W. Campbell Memorial Award for best science fiction novel of the year

 L. Ron Hubbard."

-Gunn, this is when he finally began his split from Campbell, along with many
+Gunn, this is when he finally began to split from Campbell, along with many

 other authors important to Astounding's earlier success and influence.